How to Display WooCommerce Products Previously Purchased by Current User

 - Create a hidden page that only logged in users can see

-I’ll show you how to set up either option.
+I’ll show you how to set up each option.

 Option 1: List previously ordered products on the Account page